L. Sarhan raised three children to become successful adults.

 Urine tests are the most common way for most women in determining whether they are pregnant or not.
 Most women will use a home pregnancy test before making an appointment with their doctor.
 However, there are things to keep in mind when it comes to using a home pregnancy test.

-First thing to consider is timing.
-Although there are home pregnancy tests that boast about early detection, keep in mind that it all has to do with the hCG levels processing through the blood stream and finally filtered in the urine.
-Typically, it is best to wait at least ten after a missed period before taking a home pregnancy test.
+The first thing to consider is timing.
+Although there are home pregnancy tests that boast about early detection, keep in mind that it all has to do with the hCG levels processing through the bloodstream and finally filtered in the urine.
+Typically, it is best to wait at least 10 days after a missed period before taking a home pregnancy test.
 Even still this isn't always 100% accurate so it is best to always follow up with your regular physician.

 In addition to following the directions on the package, these will help to ensure that you have the most accurate results.